sahadev/html2object/README.md

  - The object to html part is implemented by 'fast-xml-parser'.

 Because of the library 'fast-xml-parser' is focus to parse xml.
 Which parse html have a lot of problem.
 So I have to change the implement of html parse.

+> Write in 2021-01-04：I found a very powerful library that very similar with html2object in today, I'm very puzzled why I did't find this library in start.
+This powerful library is parse5.
+Please try it in deed.